How to use Machine Learning to Sell Better

 Applications of ML are almost limitless when it comes to retail.
 Product pricing optimisation, sales and customer service forecasting, precise ad targeting, website content customisation, prospect segmentation—these are the most obvious examples of how ML can boost your sales and save your marketing budget.

 As usual, numbers speak best for the success of ML in retail.
-Fifty-five percent of Amazon’s sales come from personal recommendations made by Machine Learning algorithms.
+Fifty-five percent of Amazon’s sales come from personal recommendations made by machine learning algorithms.
 Target Corporation achieved 15 to 30% growth in revenue with the help of machine learning predictive models.
 At least 40% companies surveyed by Accenture Institute for High Performance already use machine learning to improve their sales and marketing performance.
 And, frankly, I’m not too optimistic about the future of the remaining 60%.

 Obviously, data-driven decisions have been defining the success of retailers long before AI and ML were even invented.
 Choosing the right mix of products based on customer demand, setting prices and offering discounts based on competitor policies—those things have always been about careful data analysis.